How do I add an assignment?

 - You may also click the Add Attachments button to browse for and select a file containing the model answer and/or solution.

-- Select when you would like the model answer to be displayed: Before student starts assignment, After student submits, After submission is graded and returned, or After accept-until date.
+- Use the Show to students option to select when you would like the model answer to be displayed: Before student starts assignment, After student submits, After submission is graded and returned, or After accept-until date.

 - Click Save to save your changes.

 If you would like to make any private notes, which are not visible to students, you may enter them here.

 - Enter your notes in the space provided.

 - Select who can read and edit the notes from the drop-down menu: Keep private to myself, Allow other instructors to read, or Allow other instructors to read and edit.